-Georges (Jean-Louis Trintignant) and Anne (Emmanuelle Riva) are both in their eighties and have been together forever.
+Georges (played by Jean-Louis Trintignant) and Anne (played by Emmanuelle Riva) are both in their eighties and have been together forever.
 One day, Anne suffers a stroke—and their bond is tested in ways unlike ever before.

 What is love truly about?
 Amour shows you plainly on screen, and you won't be able to forget.
 Beware: this is not an easy watch.